Rust-GPU/SPIRV-Tools/docs/rust-validator-rollout.md

    `--force-rust-validator`) to ensure the Rust path is used.
 3. Roll back: set `SPIRV_TOOLS_DISABLE_RUST_VALIDATOR=1` (or pass `--force-cpp-validator`) to pin to the C++ path.
+4. Nudge default without forcing: use `--prefer-rust-validator` or `--prefer-cpp-validator` (or equivalent env overrides) to steer the default when both are built.

 ## Parity testing
 - Run the existing corpus with the Rust path forced: